Self-service rate editing

 Owners can edit rates using a guided flow within their existing owner portal.

-The guided flow matches the owner’s mental model in deciding which clients are ready for a rate change, and it acts as a sandbox for owners to view in real-time how certain changes affect business projections overall as well as on an individual level, similar to what is seen in the BRT.
-Internally, we can start to gather how client filters may relate to rate increases and understand the reasons behind the change.
+• The guided flow matches the owner’s mental model in deciding which clients are ready for a rate change, and it acts as a sandbox for owners to view in real-time how certain changes affect business projections overall as well as on an individual level.

 Owners have more day-to-day visibility into client pricing in the Owner Portal.